Configure Nginx¶

 Use Apache.
 Nginx is only used for bi.dream.gov.ua.

-Allow HTTP/HTTPS traffic
+Allow HTTP/HTTPS traffic¶

-Add to your service’s Pillar file:
+Add to your server’s Pillar file:

 nginx: